Last Updated on

-You’ll have to put it up against a pair of binos to find out!
-Oh wait, we just did that for you – you’re welcome, and welcome to the race.
-Let’s get this match started.
+You'll have to put it up against a pair of binoculars for a full comparison to find out!
+Oh wait, we just did that for you - you're welcome, and welcome to the race.

 Essentially, a monocular is just one side barrel of a pair of binoculars.
 You could even go so far as to say that it's a mini telescope or even a tiny spotting scope.
 In the end, it's just a mini optic that brings long-distance images even closer with the use of one eye.

 Let me introduce you.
 Reader, meet monocular.
 Monocular is a relatively low powered optic with a similar aperture to binoculars.
 A monocular is fast to glass with and is no longer than the length of your fist and is slimmer than your can of chew.
 Now that the introductions are done.
 Here's what you can get out of having one on your person 24/7.